AMillsaps/streamlit_data_vis/README.md

 - run the streamlit application via the command 'streamlit run app.py'
 - navigate a new browser tab to the address specified in the terminal

-Note to Yulia: I believe all reccomendations/comments have been addressed but if not please let me know.